Home > Autism

 Autism is a spectrum disorder in that it effects a wide range of issues from mild to severe.
 Therefore, difficulties in socialization and communication may not be visible for some children until they are older, and some may have developed language but still have difficulty in playing and relating with others.

-Regardless of where an individual is on the autism spectrum, it is best practice to address socialization and communication.
+Regardless of where an individual is on the autism spectrum, it is best practice to address calming their sensory system and increasing communication.
 If an individual has difficulty verbalizing or gesturing to show you what they want, they may act out with inappropriate behaviors in order to communicate.
+Pictures and other visual strategies are generally successful in teaching persons with autism.
+The use of electronic pads like IPAD's with ASD have shown great success!
+Speech and language therapy with ABA can help them decrease negative behaviors and learn to communicate!

 A screaming, tantruming child is communicating...it just is not the way we want them to communicate.
 We have to teach them how to appropriately communicate and give them visuals, signs and words to replace the tantrum.
 If we do not support a person in communicating then there are quite often behavioral difficulties.